The Videomaster Rally Home T.V. Game system,

 used the same styrofoam package.

-and Stonewaller, is
+and Stonewaller,

 line.

-More games can be imagined depending
+More games could be imagined depending

 Several similar systems could play the same games.
 The Orelec PP-2000